bunnyshell-eaas/tf-awsdbfromsnapshot/README.md

-# Bunnyshell Terraform Create RDS Database from Snapshot
+# Bunnyshell Terraform create RDS database from snapshot
-Module that will create a new DB from the latest AWS snapshot.

-Please use this as a proof of concept!
+This module will identify the latest snapshot and then spin a new RDS instance.
+It can be used on Bunnyshell EAAS in order to spin up ephemeral environments that have access to a new DB that is seeded from a snapshot.